 Visa is required for all non-EU foreign lecturers.

-We suggest you apply for Schengen short term visa allowing an up to 90 day stay (visa for the purpose of employment).
+We suggest you apply for a Schengen short term visa allowing an up to 90-day stay (visa for the purpose of employment).

 The visa is issued by the Czech diplomatic missions (embassy, consulate) or another Schengen state and entitles its holder to stay within the territory of the Czech Republic/Schengen area for the period indicated in the visa.

 If the diplomatic mission is not competent to accept the application, it is entitled to refer you to a different appropriate diplomatic mission.

 Schengen (short-term) visa for the purpose of employment – visa application requirements:

 – Form (provided by the embassy).
 Dates of the visa must cover your arrival and departure days and the work during ISLS (please see the dates on the Employment Contract).
 The dates of the ISLS are July 11 – 29.
 You may want the visa to cover + extra day/s for your arrival/departure).